emilaxelsson/dino/README.md

 ### Intensional analysis

 Dino has special support for intensional interpretation of higher-order constructs (i.e. interpretations that inspect the syntax).
+The general idea is introduced in [Oleg Kiselyov's notes](http://okmij.org/ftp/tagless-final/course/TTFdBHO.hs).

 Consider the following two classes: